The Ordinary Session

 The Sessions are the supreme decision-making body for Nordic parliamentary co-operation.
 They are a unique form of regional co-operation and are attended by Nordic politicians, who are chosen as members of the Council by their country’s parliament, and Nordic government ministers.
 They all take part in the debates on important issues for Nordic co-operation, but the right to vote is restricted to the parliamentary members.

 Within the last couple of years, guests from other international and Nordic organisations have been able to take part in the debates at the Sessions.
-Visitors from the Baltic States and Northwest Russia are those who mostly take up this opportunity.
+Visitors from the Baltic States are those who mostly take up this opportunity.
 Guests who have a connection to the theme under discussion are invited to the Theme Session.

 Rotating host country